smoothsec/dev/README.md

 channel - #smooth-sec

 Files Description :

+local.rules - Drop rule for testing.
+All traffic related to port 80 will be blocked.

 ips-queue - Config file for suricata-ips-nfqueue.
 It works with suricata-ips-nfqueue.
             It is placed at /etc/ and assumed the monitor interfaces is br0.